Tuesday, September 17, 2024

 A critical part of the story revolves around Harry's parents, their friendships with Sirius Black, Remus Lupin, and Peter Pettigrew, and a portion of the truth about why they were attacked by the evil Lord Voldemort (who doesn't even feature in this story beyond the mention of his name—which shall not be named, etc.).
 Because of their shared history, Harry and Professor Lupin have an instant connection, and Lupin agrees to teach Harry how to use the Patronus charm to repel dementors.
 However, we actually learn very little about Lupin until critical scenes later in the movie.

 The plot of this third Harry Potter story is more complex than the first two in a way that I find highly satisfying.
-As Harry's view of his world changes, so, too, do the stories expand in scope and depth.
+As Harry's view of his world changes, the stories expand in scope and depth.
 Rowling does an expert job of introducing the wizarding world a bit at a time early on, before dropping us into the deep end in later stories.
-I can't remember having as much fun reading a book as I did the first time I read about Harry Potter.
+I can't remember having as much fun reading as I did the first time I read the Harry Potter books.

 I mentioned that I had a few quibbles.
 They contain spoilers for any poor souls who haven't seen the movie yet (which is now 20 years old!).
 My main quibble has to do with information left out of the film, making it impossible for an audience member who hasn't read the books to understand certain moments and details.
 For instance, just how did Sirius Black escape from Azkaban?
 How do Lupin and Sirius even know about the Marauder's Map?
 Who are Moony, Wormtail, Padfoot, and Prongs?
 How and why did Sirius become an animagus?
 Why does Harry's Patronus take the form of a stag?
 And it feels like too much is left unexplained about Peter Pettigrew.
 Just when we should be learning how it all ties together, we spend a little too long on werewolf scenes.